Fall 2022 Registration Notes

 All Sophomore, Junior and Senior students taking CEE classes should be CE majors.

-To be eligible to become a CE major, students must complete appropriate coursework and have earned grades of 'C' or better in the following courses [a 'C-' or better in courses from the following list taken during the Spring 2021 semester will satisfy the requirement; for any of these courses taken as 'P/F' in Fall 2020, a 'P' satisfies the eligibility requirement]:
+To be eligible to become a CE major, you must complete appropriate coursework and have earned grades of 'C' or better in the following courses:

 - Math 131 & 132